dpbam/dpbam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with collaborators on a new social media app for pet owners
+- 🔭 I’ve recently finished an intense 6 mo. full-stack coding boot camp and am looking for front-end developer work
 - 🌱 I’m currently learning React
 - 👀 I'm interested in website design and refining my skills with others
 - 💬 Ask me about how my former career as a musician impacts my current career as a web developer